-The facilitator will display the figure 6. on the projector for all the participants.
-Before starting the lecture, the facilitator should ask the participants to observe the graph and ask them to give their opinion by just looking at the figure.
+The facilitator will display the figure V. on the projector for all the participants.
+Before the starting of the lecture, the facilitator should ask the participants to observe the graph and ask them to give their opinion by just looking at the figure.